 Spring Undergraduate College Commencement Ceremony

-- What is it: Each college holds Undergraduate Commencement Ceremonies in May for bachelor's degree candidates that feature traditional commencement elements in a more intimate setting.
+- What is it: Each college holds Undergraduate Commencement Ceremonies in May for bachelor's degree candidates that feature traditional commencement elements.
 Candidates are called by name , walk the stage, shake hands with their college administration, and get their photo taken.
 Candidates wear their regalia at this event.
 Degrees are conferred at these events.

 - Who can participate: If you graduate in May, you can participate in your college’s Undergraduate College Commencement Ceremony.